edlwang/FPSE-Boggle/README.md

 - Asynchronous waiting - Mason

 Reach Goals:
-- Server running the game with two players connecting through terminal to play at the same time
+- Server running the game with two players connecting through terminal to play at the same time (Done)
-- Frontend using ReScript
+- Frontend using ReScript (Not done)
-- Use different language dictionaries to generate the boards
+- Use different language dictionaries to generate the boards (Done - Users can just input different language dictionary file)